Book Now

 8. It Has Its Very Own Version of the Hollywood Walk of Fame

 Winter home of the Ringling Bros. and Barnum Bailey Circus, Sarasota honors its ties to the circus with The Circus Ring of Fame that lives in St. Armands.
-With a roster of more than 140 inductees from around the world, the award celebrates the highest of achievement in the circus arts, and each inductee is honored with a bronze wagon-wheel and biographical plaque inlaid in the circle’s central park.
+With a roster of more than 140 inductees from around the world, the award celebrates the highest achievement in the circus arts, and each inductee is honored with a bronze wagon wheel and biographical plaque inlaid in the circle’s central park.

 You may also like